jphall663/GWU_rml/README.md

 4. Change directories into the cloned repository: `$ cd GWU_rml`

-5. `$ virtualenv -p /path/to/anaconda3/bin/python3.6 env_rml` (`/path/to/anaconda3/bin/python3.6` is not a real path.
+5. Create a Python 3.6 virtual environment: `$ virtualenv -p /path/to/anaconda3/bin/python3.6 env_rml` (`/path/to/anaconda3/bin/python3.6` is not a real path.
 You must replace it with the path to `python3.6` on your system.
 This can be as simple as `$ virtualenv -p python3.6 env_rml`.)

 6. Activate the virtual environment: `$ source env_rml/bin/activate`